incptr/LLNAE/README.md

 * follow along: This will save all phrases that will be encountered in Netflix while the recorder is running
 * fast forward: This will quickly jump through an episode and save all phrases.
 The auto-pause button needs to be enabled for this.

+Note that LLNAE is running in the background and it is totally fine to watch Netflix in fullscreen mode.
+That also ensures that you don't have to recalibrate your window once you move it.
+You just have to calibrate it once in fullscreen.

 When you are finished, press "Stop Recording" to disable the recorder.

 ### View